-The Board and management of AFT Pharmaceuticals Limited (AFT or the Company) are committed to ensuring that AFT maintains corporate governance practices in line with best practice and adheres to the highest ethical standards.
+The Board and management of AFT Pharmaceuticals Limited ('AFT' or 'the Company') are committed to ensuring that the Company maintains corporate governance practices in line with best practice and adheres to the highest ethical standards.

-The Board has had regard to the NZX Listing Rules and a number of corporate governance recommendations when establishing its governance framework, including the Third and Fourth Editions of the Australian Securities Exchange (ASX) Corporate Governance Council Principles and Recommendations (notwithstanding AFT is not required to follow these recommendations owing to its ASX Foreign Exempt Listing) and the revised NZX Corporate Governance Code 1 January 2020 (NZX Code).
+The Board has had regard to the NZX Listing Rules and a number of corporate governance recommendations when establishing its governance framework, including the NZX Corporate Governance Code (NZX Code) and the Third and Fourth Editions of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (notwithstanding AFT is not required to follow these recommendations owing to its ASX Foreign Exempt Listing).

 The NZX Listing Rules require AFT to formally report its compliance against the recommendations contained in the NZX Code.
 How AFT has implemented these recommendations is set out in this Corporate Governance Statement.

-The Board considers that AFT's corporate governance structures, practices and processes have followed all of the recommendations in the NZX Code in the financial year ended 31 March 2020.
+Except to the extent outlined in this Corporate Governance Statement, the Board considers that AFT's corporate governance structures, practices and processes have followed all the recommendations in the NZX Code in the financial year ended 31 March 2022.

-AFT's governance charters and policies can be found on the investor centre of the Company's website - investors.aftpharm. com/Investors/.
+AFT's governance charters and policies can be found in the Investor Centre on the Company's website. https://investors.aftpharm.com/investors/

 AFT's corporate governance charters and policies have been approved by the Board and are regularly reviewed by the Board and amended (as appropriate) to reflect developments in corporate governance practices.

-This Corporate Governance Statement was approved by the Board on 19 May 2020 and is current as at that date.
+This Corporate Governance Statement was approved by the Board on 23 May 2022 and is current as at that date.